MoellerAI/moellerai.github.io/aboutme.md

 <p class="about-text">
 <span class="fa fa-code about-icon"></span>
 I am a machine learning and Python enthusiast.
 I love to see the posibilities of applied AI.
-I can use Python, C++, R and VBA.
+I can use Python, C++, SQL, R and VBA.
 </p>